Webflow is a great platform to start a blog, however, if you are looking for a more blogging-focused platform, try Hyvor Blogs.

 Promote Your Blog

 Yay!
 You successfully completed all the steps of creating a blog on Webflow.
 I hope that you got a broad idea of how to create a blog on Webflow.
 If not, you can put a comment down below so I can help you.
-Let me know your ideas, suggestions too.
+Let me know your ideas, and suggestions too.
 Happy Blogging✌